spawnmarvel/quickguides/azure/README.md

 Configure Azure Site Recovery for Azure resources

 Perform failover to a secondary region by using Azure Site Recovery

+* You need to reprotect VM1 after the failover so that VM1 will replicate back to the primary region.
+* * Before you begin, you must ensure that the virtual machine status is Failover committed.
+This will ensure replication back to the primary region.

 Configure and review backup reports